Auh3b/immap-migration-dashboard/docs/sources.md

 - _Pages_:
   - [Redes sociales](/src/components/views/Media.tsx)

+**Note:** The dataset has been retrieved from [Meltwater API](https://developer.meltwater.com/docs/meltwater-api/).
+A script was run to aggregate the data to a manageble size while perserving desired indicators types.
+Access to the raw data is no longer available.
+Last update was `29/10/2023`

 ## Round 2

 The following is the data sources for the first round of Migration Flow project (October 2023 - December 2023):